 It is important to add the address of the venue if you are not supplying an additional card with that information on.

 The invitation is an indication to your guests of the style of day you will be having.
-For example if you have chosen a really fancy invitation this will indicate to your guests that it will be a black tie affair.
+For example if you have chosen a really fancy invitation this will indicate to your guests that it will be a formal day.
 If your invite is more on the simpler side then this indicates a more casual dress code.
-If you would like the dress code adding to put guests minds at ease it is usually put in the bottom right hand corner of the invitation.
+If you would like the dress code adding to put guests minds at ease it is usually put in the bottom of the invitation.

-You may want to include more details about your wedding.
+You may want to include more details about your wedding such as,

 - Dietary Requirements